annaminyifeng/Molecular-Cartography-of-DS-Brain/README.md

-This GitHub page includes all relevant codes for data analysis in the associated publication "Molecular Cartography of the Human and Mouse Down Syndrome Brain".
+This GitHub page includes all relevant codes for the snRNA-seq, Slide-seq, and MERFISH data analyses in the associated publication "Molecular Cartography of the Human and Mouse Down Syndrome Brain".

 # Abstract: